IcaliaLabs/dojo/backend-training/ruby-training/week_two/TEST_EXERCISES.md

 # Testing & TDD

-Below you will find a list with a set of exercises to put your test skills into the test, some ma be easy, and some may be hard.
+Below you will find a list with a set of exercises to put your test skills into the test, some may be easy, and some may be hard.

-## Exercises list:
+## Exercises list

 * [00](test_exercises/00)
 * [01](test_exercises/01)